Skip to main content

 • all other hours

-The exact unit rates and standing charge vary by region and can change between fixed product versions.
-For current numbers, check Octopus’s Cosy Octopus tariff page or compare rates by postcode on this site’s live tariff comparison tool.
+The exact unit rates and standing charge vary by region and can change between product versions.
+For current numbers and whether your offer is fixed or variable, check Octopus’s Cosy Octopus tariff page, your emailed terms or this site’s live tariff comparison tool.

 Why the cheap windows suit some heat pump homes